Robert of Rahinstown & David of Gallow 1802 - 1817

 The first clue concerning John Bolton-Massy was found in Walford’s County Families of 1900, which wrote about his son, "John Bolton-Massy Esq. of Clareville, (Blackrock) Co Dublin, and Ballywire, Co Tipperary.
 Only surviving son of the late John Bolton-Massy Esq., JP, of Clareville, who was High Sheriff of Co Limerick 1826 and died 1871, by his cousin Jane, daughter of Major Greene, MP; born 1818.
 Is MA of Trinity College Dublin; called to the Irish Bar 1840; was High Sheriff of Co Limerick 1875."

-These items were confirmed when the will of 1790 of James Massy-Dawson was found which recorded grandchildren including John Massy Bolton.
+These items were confirmed when the will of 1790 of James Massy-Dawson was found (19.1.1 refers to the will, but in 2017 we were unable to trace the will itself) which recorded grandchildren including John Massy Bolton.
 Thus John Bolton-Massy who changed his name between 1811 and 1815 was a nephew of Robert and Maria Bomford.

 In the next section will be found a tree, which not only covers those relatives in the 1811 settlement and that of the Massy property of 1802 (19.1.1 and 19.2.2) but also shows the major connections between the families of Massy, Dawson, Bolton, Arthur, Greene and Bomford.